RobertGawron/GammaSpectrometer/Mechanic/MechanicOverview/README.md

 ### Summary

-OpenSCAD doesn't allow export to multiple .scad files from single .scad file - the exported model will be an union of all of its models.
-This is problematic when importing to e.e.
-Blender, because it's impossible to add different surfaces to different modules (there's only one module).
+OpenSCAD doesn't allow export from single .scad file to multiple .stl files - the exported single .stl will be an union of all of modules in .scad file.
+This is problematic when importing to e.g. Blender, because it's impossible to add different surfaces to different model's parts (there's only one model).

 Here a workaround in the Python + shell was made.

-The Python script analyzes .scad file provided as command line argument, it finds all modules and for each module generate a .scad file with only this.
+The Python script analyzes .scad file provided as command line argument, it finds all modules and for each module generate a .scad file with only this module active.
+It also generates a shell script that renders all those .scad files to .stl files.

 ### Usage